Netcracker/qubership-log-exporter/README.md

 ## 6. Configuration

-All behaviour is driven by a single YAML file.
+All behavior is driven by a single YAML file.
 Sections: `datasources`, `exports`, `metrics`, `queries`, `flags`, `graylog-emulator`, `general`.

 Examples: